andyh98/andyh98.github.io/index.md

 Here are some of the projects I have worked on in the past and am currently working on:

-[Live Pen](https://andyh98.github.io/Live_Pen/): A whiteboard tool developed using Canvas
+[Live Pen](https://andyh98.github.io/Live_Pen/): A whiteboard tool developed using HTML Canvas

-[Color Glow](https://andyh98.github.io/Color_Glow): My first project using Canvas.
-A visual resembling stadium lights that is entertaining to click through.
+[Color Glow](https://andyh98.github.io/Color_Glow): My first project using HTML Canvas.
+A visual resembling stadium lights that can be clicked through.